FormidableLabs/victory-native-xl/website/docs/area/use-area-path.md

 # `useAreaPath`

-The `useAreaPath` hook takes a `PointsArray` input, as well as a value for the "bottom" of the area chart and some options, and returns a Skia `SkPath` path object that represents the path for that line chart.
+The `useAreaPath` hook takes a `PointsArray` input, a value for the "bottom" of the area chart, and some options, and returns a Skia `SkPath` path object that represents the path for that line chart.

 ## Exmaple